Revenue Maximization for Buyers with Costly Participation: Introduction

 \subsection{Related Work}

-Although most work in the literature on auction design focuses on the case where the buyer has an outside option for not participating the auction with a value that is known to the seller, and this value is normalized to zero, \citet{rochet2002nonlinear} illustrate that some general lessons from this work is not robust to the presence of a private value for the outside option when there are production costs (which our model does not have).

-There is a significant body of work following up on \citet{rochet2002nonlinear} in the economic literature.
-Most of this work focuses on qualitative features of the optimal mechanism when there are private values for outside options, such as showing that distortion at the top or bottom is not required.
-There are various extensions of the model by considering the optimal mechanisms for selling congestible goods \citep{jebsi2006optimal}, when principals are risk-averse \citep{basov2010optimal}, or by considering the optimal income taxation rule \citep{lehmann2011optimal}.
-The novel contribution of our work is to provide a general characterization of the optimal mechanism through a payment identity and virtual value analysis, and to provide natural sufficient distributional conditions for price posting to be optimal or to guarantee a large fraction of the optimal revenue.
+Our paper closely relates to the literature on auctions with private outside options and endogenous participation. \citet{rochet2002nonlinear} illustrate that some general lessons from that work are not robust to the presence of a private value for the outside option when there are production costs (which our model does not have).
+Follow-up work in economics focuses mainly on qualitative features of the optimal mechanisms with costly participations, such as showing that distortion at the top or bottom is not required.
+There are various extensions of the model by considering the optimal mechanisms when selling congestible goods \citep{jebsi2006optimal}, when principals are risk-averse \citep{basov2010optimal}, or when considering the optimal income taxation rule \citep{lehmann2011optimal}.
+A recent paper by \citet{ashlagi2021costly} considers consumer surplus maximization when buyers have outside options, and buyers can only misreport their outside-option values by downward deviation.
+Relative to that economics literature, our work provides a general characterization of the optimal mechanism through a payment identity and virtual-value analysis, polynomial time algorithms for computing the (approximately) optimal mechanisms, and natural sufficient distributional conditions for price posting to be optimal or to guarantee a large fraction of the optimal revenue.

+There is a body of literature examining mechanism design with perfectly correlated outside options, i.e., the outside-option value is a deterministic and publicly known function of each agent's item value \citep{jehiel1996not,krishna1998efficient,jullien2000participation,figueroa2009role}.\footnote{\citet{jehiel1996not,figueroa2009role} motivate the perfectly correlated outside options through agents' externalities in allocations.
+In their model, the principal can control the outside option each agent receives, while in our model, the outside option values are exogenous and stochastic. } The assumption of perfectly correlated outside options significantly simplifies the optimal design problem, as illustrated in \citet{jullien2000participation} and \cref{sec:correlated} of our paper.
+However, in our study, the main challenges arise when the agents' outside option values are still stochastic even conditional on their item values.

+The model of costly participation also relates to the literature on return on investment (ROI) constraints \citep{golrezaei2021bidding,golrezaei2021auction,lucier2023autobidders}.
+In these papers, the ROI constraints for each agent can be seen as the additional utility the agent can gain by investing money in activities beyond the auction.